NorthStarUAS/ImageAnalysis/motion/docs/README-motion-dmd.md

 ![background pixel](./changing-pixel-selected.png)

-Here is a plot of the pixel value over time:
+Here is a plot of the pixel value over time (sum of all weights multipled by their corresponding basis functions):

 ![background pixel plot](./changing-pixel-plot.png)